 5. Visit the Pumpkin Patch

 There are tons of these in the area, but our favorites are Mabey Pumpkin Patch 10090 S 1000 W, South Jordan, UT 84095 and Kuwahara's 12153 S 700 W, Draper, UT.
 Mabey opens the last weekend in September and stays open till Halloween.
 Kuwahara has really cool pumpkin walls to take pictures with.
+They open September 15, 2021.

 6. Gardner Village Witchfest